MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-calling-code-from-vba-in-a-visual-csharp-project.md

 ---
-title: "Walkthrough: Call code from VBA in a Visual C# project"
+title: "Walkthrough: Call code from VBA in Visual C# project"
 description: Call a Visual C# method in a document-level customization for Microsoft Office Excel from Visual Basic for Applications (VBA) code in the Excel workbook. ms.date: "02/02/2017" ms.topic: "conceptual"